 Maintaining access to our lands and resources for practice of Treaty rights is a key concern for CLFN.
 Since the creation of the Air Weapons Range in 1952, much of our Traditional Territory had been lost and re-configured.
 Naturally, we strive to protect our people, our environment and our way of life through the continuance of education and awareness.

 Culture and History

-Cold Lake First Nation (CLFN) is a Dene Nation whose reserve lands are located near Cold Lake.
-The language and its dialects are spoken across North America Alaska to Mexico.
+We are a Denesųłiné Nation with reserve lands located near Cold Lake and Primrose Lake.
+The Dene language, with its various dialects, are spoken across North America, from Alaska to Mexico.

 Sustaining Cultural Identity

 The unique cultural identify of CLFN is closely connected with the land, the language, the history, and the traditions.